nakaharadev/SML/README.md

     }
 }
 ```
-`Span` object contain start and end index in text and `SpanTypeface` enum object.
+`Span` object contains start and end index in text and `SpanTypeface` enum object.

 ### Caching
 You can use cache with SML.
 For this set child of `CacheOperator` in `SMLObject`.